rvm/rvm-test/README.md

 ## Usage

     $ gem install dtf    # Install testing framework
     $ dtf fast/*         # Run the short tests (those are run on travis)
     $ dtf long/*         # Run the long set of tests, like installing rubies.
+    $ dtf --text long/*  # Same as above, but watch output

 ## Comment tests